Cliffold algebras, modular Virasoro vertex operator algebras and Z[1/2]-forms: -forms

 \section{$\D$-forms}

-In this section, we construct a $\D$-form for any framed vertex operator algebra over $\C$ where $\D=\Z[\frac{1}{2}].$ The main idea is to investigate the $\D$-forms of code vertex operator algebras and their certain irreducible modules.
+From now on, we assume $\D=\Z[\frac{1}{2}].$ We will construct some $\D$-form for framed vertex operator algebras over $\C$.
+The main idea is to investigate the $\D$-forms of code vertex operator algebras and some of their irreducible modules.
+In this section, we first construct a $\D$-form for any simple current of a code vertex operator algebra over $\C.$ Then we will study certain intertwining operators over $\D$ in Section 12 and construct a $\D$-form for any framed vertex operator algebra over $\C$ in Section 13.